bhushan/scratch/readme.md

 ## Development

-This project uses PHP CS Fixer with a code standard defined in `.php_cs`.
+This project uses PHP CS Fixer with a code standard defined in `.php-cs-fixer.php`.

 To review code out of style, you can run the fix command as a dry run.
 Run the composer script like this: